feathersui/feathersui-starling/documentation/help/markdown/button-group.md

 Our changes only affect the layout.
 The button group will continue to use the theme's other styles.

+<aside class="warn">If you want to customize the styles of the buttons outside of the theme, they require their own, separate `AddOnFunctionStyleProvider`.
+Create the `AddOnFunctionStyleProvider` inside the `buttonFactory`.</aside>

 ### Layout

 The `ButtonGroup` has a strict horizontal or vertical layout that you can customize using the [`direction`](../api-reference/feathers/controls/ButtonGroup.html#direction) property.
 Additionally, you can set the [`gap`](../api-reference/feathers/controls/ButtonGroup.html#gap) between buttons, including special gaps for the first and last buttons.